projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-rnd.rst

 .. note:: HW randomness is a precious resource of the system.
-The :command:`od` command will block and wait until there is randomness available.
+The :command:`od` command will block and wait until randomness is available.